 A friend of mine had a pretty cool idea.
 He made a multi-layer flap door using my old duvet idea and also using a tarp.
-He had a small tarp which was torn in one corner so wasn’t the first choice for use for normal tarping sort of actions.
+He had a small tarp, which was torn in one corner, so wasn’t the first choice for normal tarping sort of actions.

 The tarp was still good, other than the rip.
-So he cut several pieces out of the tarp, all of which were slightly larger than the doorway so had a nice overlap.
+He cut several pieces out of the tarp, all of which were slightly larger than the doorway, so he had a nice overlap.
 These were placed on the outside and inside of the doorway and fastened in place.
 Also, he used duvet layers, one on the outside and one inside, but both inside the tarp layers.
 This door was easy for his dog to push through.
-He had added a skylight and a window to provide light inside the dog house as the tarp/duvet combo blocked out the majority of the light that was to make the attempt to enter through the doorway.
+He had added a skylight and a window to provide light inside the dog house as the tarp/duvet combo blocked out most of the light that was to attempt to enter through the doorway.

 10. Chainlink, Bars or Cage

-This highly effective locking cover for your pet door will more than just deter a would be criminal who thinks they can squeeze in through this door.
+This highly effective locking cover for your pet door will more than deter a would-be criminal who thinks they can squeeze in through this door.
 The Watchdog Security Pet Door Locking Cover will literally lock them out.
-Then, when you come home, you simply undo the lock and open up the door for your pooch to freely enter or exit.
+Then, when you come home, you undo the lock and open up the door for your pooch to freely enter or exit.

 Tips and Tricks